google-dorks-mini

 Google search operators

 When you search in Google, you can include search operators in the entry field to narrow or broaden your search.
+These commands are widely used in cybersecurity practices and educational tutorials to identify publicly exposed content and potential security weaknesses.
 The most commonly used of them are the following:

 * site: returns results from certain sites or domains